By Zachary D. Campbell, Lawyer at Metzger Wickersham

 - Waist and chest straps to help distribute the weight of the backpack more evenly across your child’s back

 - Multiple compartments to help position the weight more effectively

 - Compression straps to stabilize the contents

-- Reflective material to allow your child to be seen when walking to and
+- Reflective material to allow your child to be seen when walking to and from school

 How to Use a Backpack Correctly

 Check the fit of the backpack:

 - Make sure your child uses both straps when carrying the backpack; using one strap shifts the weight to one side and causes muscle pain and posture problems

 - Make certain the shoulder straps are tightened so the backpack is fitted to your child’s back; a dangling backpack can cause spinal misalignment and pain

 - Encourage your child to use the chest, waist and compression straps, and to adjust them to the load